robotix/2020.robotix.in/_events/crescendo.md

 5. Skipping any part of the arena will be the participants choice and will be done only on the participant’s request and the approval of Team ROBOTIX.
 Any discrepancies will be handled by Team ROBOTIX and their decision will be final and binding.
 The timer will not stop when the position of the robot is being changed by the participant, but the initial and final position will be decided by Team ROBOTIX.Also, if the participants choose to skip any part of the arena, no time bonus will be given to the team even if they complete the run before the timer runs out.

-6. Two teams can have one or more members in common.

-7. The team members can be from different institutes or colleges.
+6. The team members can be from different institutes or colleges.

-8. Teams qualifying the first round will go into the second round.
+7. Teams qualifying the first round will go into the second round.

-9. The teams cannot touch their robot during the course of the run, unless timeout is taken.
+8. The teams cannot touch their robot during the course of the run, unless timeout is taken.

-10. The best spirit of sportsmanship is expected from the participants.
+9. The best spirit of sportsmanship is expected from the participants.

-11. **The decision of Team ROBOTIX will be final and binding.**
+10. **The decision of Team ROBOTIX will be final and binding.**

 ##### Arena and Locomotion